lepture/nico/docs/en/syntax.md

 entry content is below ----, it supports markdown syntax.
 ```

+An article contains four part, which are title, meta, description and content.
+Title and content are required, others are not.

 ### Meta Data

+Meta data is important, it makes article meaningful.
+Take `pubdate` as an example, an article with `pubdate` is **POST**, otherwise, it's **PAGE**.
+A post is rendered by PostWriter, and page is render by PageWriter.

+Built-in supported meta data:

+- pubdate: the time when the article is published
+- tags: just tags, it will turn into Array
+- status: status of an article, default is public, other choices are secret and draft
+- template: the template that will render the article, post use post.html as default, page use page.html

+You can access meta data in theme templates with something like `{{post.pubdate}}`.

+Want define more meta data?
+It's easy:

 ```
 - topic: nico
 ```

+But you need to get the meta data in theme templates with `{{post.meta.topic}}`.

 ## Markdown Basic Syntax